Welcome to Lake Palestine United Methodist Church

 On Our Calendar

-June 1 Mon 9:00 am Coffee and Conversation held outside of church.
-Please wear a mask, social distance 6 feet, bring a lawn chair and your coffee.
+July 6 Mon 10:00 am Coffee and Conversation held outside of church.
+Please wear a mask, social distance 6 feet, bring a lawn chair and your coffee or drink.